 top of page

-I am not ashamed to admit that I saw my parents, in different ways, struggle with properly expressing anger.
-Therefore I too I had anger issues.
+I am not ashamed to admit that I saw my parents, in different ways, struggle with appropriately expressing anger.
+Therefore, I, too, had developed anger issues.
+Not because that is who I wanted to be but because that is all I saw.

-I decided that I needed to spend time getting to know myself.
+EXPRESSING ANGER IS physically, mentally, and emotionally draining!
+I decided to spend time getting to know myself.

-During that exploration, I came to realize (on my path to becoming better) that I definitely needed to address and discover a few different things...
+During that exploration, I realized (on my path to becoming better) that I definitely needed to address and discover a few different things.

 1) What was the reason I was so angry?

-2) Why did I allow others to get the best of me (anger me so much I loss control of my emotions)?
+2) Why did I allow others to get the best of me (anger me so much I lost control of my emotions)?

 3) Determine how to regain control over my reaction (emotions).